 Following University Nikias returned to Greece to pursue his passion for the craft by completing a 4 year apprenticeship in jewelry making.
 Entering the family business as an export manager, within in a few years he developed new partnerships with world-class museums in Europe and America.
 Customers of the family jewelry collection include several members of royalty and heads of state.

 Nikias founded Esculpta in 2003, initially a creative project that developed into a brand and today his primary occupation.
-Today he lives on a small island in the Aegean close to nature, from where he manages the overseas strategic client list of a traditional and historic jewelry range established by his family in 1928.
-He also designs new creations for Esculpta and directs main operations of the Esculpta brand.
-As his own creative 'love child' the Esculpta collection continues to challenge and excite him giving birth to new original design innovations.
+Today he lives on a small island in the Aegean close to nature, from where he manages parts of the business designs new creations for Esculpta.